facebookresearch/Mephisto/examples/parlai_chat_task_demo/README.md

 For simple tasks, you can provide an HTML task description (via the `task_description_file` argument above) containing a preview and description of what the worker is going to be doing in their task.

 ### Simple custom frontend bundles
-Using the `mephisto.blueprint.custom_source_dir` option, it's possible to specify a just directory containing any frontend code you are using for a task, so long as you've built the app contained using the `bootstrap-chat` package.
-In this case, Mephisto will handle the process of generating the bundle whenever it detects changed files, meaning you can not have to think about things.
+Using the `mephisto.blueprint.custom_source_dir` option, it's possible to specify just a directory containing any frontend code you are using for a task, so long as you've built the app contained using the `bootstrap-chat` package.
+In this case, Mephisto will handle the process of generating the bundle whenever it detects changed files, meaning that you don't have to think about that part of the process.

 The automated build process looks for three special paths:
 - `[custom_source_dir]/main.js` : this should contain your main application code, and is the only required file in the custom source directory.
 It should probably end with `ReactDOM.render(<MainApp />, document.getElementById("app"));`